MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/optional-parameters.md

 Use the `tag` parameter to include a shared variable value that is accessible within a plug-in.
 This extra information allows a plug-in to apply logic that depends on the client application.

 > [!NOTE]
 > This parameter is intended for client applications to be able to set any value they wish.
-No Dataverse feature should require that you set a specific value in your client application code to enable different behaviors.
+No Microsoft feature should require that you set a specific value in your client application code to enable different behaviors.

 To access the value in a plug-in, use the [IExecutionContext.SharedVariables collection](xref:Microsoft.Xrm.Sdk.IExecutionContext.SharedVariables)